 - infection prevention and control

 - medicine management, and

 - patient care records.

-- the service's patient survey processes.
+- Audits were also carried out on the service's patient survey processes.

 The patient care record audit showed some records had important patient details missing, this was actioned and further staff training was carried out.